 Doug Brake is a Telecommunications Policy Analyst with the Information Technology and Innovation Foundation.
 He specializes in broadband policy, wireless enforcement, and spectrum sharing mechanisms.
 He previously served as a research assistant at the Silicon Flatirons Center at the University of Colorado, where he sought to improve policy surrounding wireless enforcement, interference limits and gigabit network deployment.
 Read more »

-Michelle Wein is a research analyst at ITIF, specializing in the connections between international trade, innovation, intellectual property and economic productivity.
+Michelle Wein is ITIF’s Trade Policy Analyst, specializing in the connections between international trade, innovation, intellectual property and economic productivity.
+Her work has been featured in the Huffington Post, The Hill, Politico and Inside U.S. Trade, among others.
 Prior to joining ITIF, Michelle worked on intellectual property policy at the Office of the U.S. Trade Representative and the U.S. Department of State.
 She also spent four months studying European Union governance challenges in Berlin, Germany.
-Michelle holds a Masters of Public Policy from Georgetown University and a Bachelors of Science with honors in economics and mathematics from the University of Michigan.
-Read more »

 Travis Korte is a research analyst at ITIF, where he works on the Data Innovation project.
 He has a background in journalism, computer science and statistics.
 Prior to joining ITIF, he launched the Science vertical of The Huffington Post and served as its Associate Editor, covering a wide range of science and technology topics.
 He has worked on data science projects with HuffPost and other organizations.
 Before this, he graduated with highest honors from the University of California, Berkeley, having studied critical theory and completed coursework in computer science and economics.
 Read more »